Rope-a-Dope (Antietam album)

 Rope-a-Dope is an album by the American indie rock band Antietam, released in 1994.
+It is named for the boxing technique.
+The band supported the album with a North American tour.

 Production

 The album was produced by Lyle Hysen and Antietam.
-Ira Kaplan contributed organ to the album's opening track, "Hands Down".
+Ira Kaplan contributed to the album's opening track, "Hands Down".
 Rope-a-Dope includes a cover of Dead Moon's "Graveyard".